 But, what type of boots-on-the-ground action do fans want?

 I think that the direction that could save the COD franchise might be in the heavily-speculated push into the Vietnam War era.
 This would shock audiences back into the franchise for those who are sick and tired of the futuristic elements that have come with the more recent Call of Duty titles.

-Activision could take fans back to the origins for the franchise and perhaps set the game back in the World War 2 era, as this would be a change from all of the more modern and futuristic game titles that we have seen from the franchise over recent years.
+Activision could take fans back to the origins of the franchise and perhaps set the game back in the World War 2 era, as this would be a change from all of the more modern and futuristic game titles that we have seen from the franchise over recent years.

 Activision has covered all areas of potential warfare over the years, releasing countless titles for the Call of Duty franchise, but there is still one type of warfare that they have still yet to cover which is the World War 1 era.